All-time Real Salt Lake roster

 Real Salt Lake is an American soccer club founded in 2005, currently playing in the Western Conference of Major League Soccer.
-It currently plays its home games at Rio Tinto Stadium in Sandy, Utah, a suburb of Salt Lake City.
+It currently plays its home games at America First Field in Sandy, Utah, a suburb of Salt Lake City.
 Since founding, the club won MLS Cup 2009, and finished as runner-up for the 2010 MLS Supporters Shield, the 2010-11 CONCACAF Champions League, the 2013 Lamar Hunt U.S. Open Cup, and MLS Cup 2013.

-As of November 5, 2016, a total of 119 players have participated in at least one league match for Real Salt Lake.
-American goalkeeper Nick Rimando holds the club record for both shutouts and total regular season appearances, with 93 shutouts and 279 appearances, respectively.
+As of the end of the 2025 Major League Soccer season, a total of 227 players have played in at least one league match for Real Salt Lake.
+American goalkeeper Nick Rimando holds the club record for both shutouts and total regular season appearances, with 118 shutouts and 369 appearances, respectively.
 The club's all-time top scorer is Costa Rican international Álvaro Saborío, with 63 goals in 127 regular season appearances with the club.
-The club record for assists is held by Argentine Javier Morales, with 81 assists in 240 regular season appearances.
+The club record for assists is held by Argentine Javier Morales, with 95 assists in 281 regular season appearances.